Your employer's contributions

 - you are over 65 years of age (and you have been a member for more than 5 years)

-- you are not contributing (for example, on a contributions holiday or on leave without pay).
+- you are not contributing (for example, on a savings suspension or on leave without pay).

 Voluntary employer contributions